shimaore/esl/index.md

 Server
 ======

-    FS.server(handler,report).listen(port)
+A Node.js server to handle Event Socket outbound connections.

+    FS.server([options,]handler[,report]).listen(port)

 The `handler` is required; it is called once for every connection from FreeSwitch (i.e. once for each call).
 A filter is set up so that the handler only receives events pertaining to the call it handles, and cleanup procedures are automatically called at the end of the connection.

+The  `options` object is optional, and may contain:
-`report(Error)` is called when the handler fails for any reason.
+- `report(Error)`, a function called when the handler fails for any reason.
 This prevents the server from crashing if the handler crashes.
-It is optional.
+It is optional, and may be supplied as the third argument to `.server`.
+It defaults to using the `debug` module to log the handler's errors.
+- `all_events`, a boolean indicating whether the server should subscribe to all events (the default, backward-compatible behavior) or not (`false`).
+In the later case you must subscribe to events in the handler using `.event_json()`.

 The value returned by `FS.server()` is a [net.Server](https://nodejs.org/api/net.html#net_class_net_server), that's why you can (for example) call `.listen()` on it.

 Client
 ======

-    FS.client(options,handler,report).connect(port,host)

-The only option available is `.password`, which defaults to `ClueCon`.
-The `options` object is optional.
+A Node.js client to connect to inbound Event Socket.

+    FS.client([options,]handler[,report]).connect(port,host)

 The `handler` is required; it is called after authentication with FreeSwitch is successful.
 Cleanup procedures are automatically called at the end of the connection.

+The  `options` object is optional, and may contain:
-`report(Error)` is called when the handler fails for any reason.
+- `report(Error)`, a function called when the handler fails for any reason.
+It is optional, and may be supplied as the third argument to `.client`.
+It defaults to using the `debug` module to log the handler's errors.
+- `password` (string), a password to authenticate with the FreeSwitch server (defaults to `FS.default_password`, which itself defaults to `ClueCon`).

 The value returned by `FS.client()` is a [net.Socket](https://nodejs.org/api/net.html#net_class_net_socket), that's why you can call `.connect()` on it.